-Our latest spotlight shines on Glasgow City Council and looks at how they used evidence to show them where they needed to act in protecting parks and green spaces for the benefit of the city's residents.
+Find out how Glasgow City Council used evidence to show them where they needed to act in protecting parks and green spaces for the benefit of the city's residents.

 Glasgow is Scotland's largest city by population with around 600,000 residents, a figure that is predicted to grow by a further 15% by 2037.
 Very few residents have access to outdoor space at home as 73% of dwellings in Glasgow are flats.
 So public access to parks and green spaces is a vital part of community provision, which impacts on physical health, mental wellbeing and the environment within the city.